Illumina/strelka/docs/userGuide/README.md

 calls at higher sample counts.

-Strelka includes a short-range read-backed phasing capability for germline calls to facilitate the correct annotation of codon changes induced by proximal SNVs.
+Strelka includes a short-range read-backed phasing capability for germline calls to facilitate the correct inference of haplotypes induced by proximal SNVs and indels.

 ### Known Limitations